a-tayo/Project-5-Communicate-Data-Findings/README.md

 ## Acknowledgements

-A very big thank you to (Access Bank plc)[https://www.linkedin.com/company/access-bank-plc/] and their (advance africa program)[https://www.udacity.com/scholarships/accessbank] without which i would not have been able to participate in this program.
+A very big thank you to [Access Bank plc](https://www.linkedin.com/company/access-bank-plc/) and their [advance africa scholarship program](https://www.udacity.com/scholarships/accessbank) without which i would not have been able to participate in this program.
 Also a big shout out to Udacity for their well packaged and sound curriculum.
 More power to your elbows.
 Finally, thanks to my parents, teachers and all who have helped me to be who i am today.